 My Cross Country Ski Training

 This series shares my cross country ski training activities, and here is Week 4 of this training year, featuring a little more volume, intensity and strength.
 Now, I am doing two intensity sessions per week, plus a little bit more ski-specific strength training, but not much ski specificity just yet.
 Last spring, I was roller skiing at this point, because I needed to work on my ski skating technique.
-However, now that I have that improvement accomplished from last year, I want to try to build more endurance, speed and power in my legs.
+In that year, one of my hour-or-so-long workouts during this week was an easy L1 roller ski session.
+However, this year I want to try to build more endurance, speed and power in my legs, by cycling and running more.
 There will be plenty of time for roller skiing for cross country ski specificity later on this summer.

 About the images: At the top of the page, that's me racing in a raging snowstorm during the Yellowstone Rendezvous cross country ski marathon.
 As for the circle photo, I'm happy to be on my way to winning First Lady Overall in a kayak bike run triathlon.
 And, also there's a funny one untangling my bike to get started on my way to win a kayak-and-bike race.
 Wow!
 What a successful racing year!
 Kayaking, cycling and running are all great for off-season cross country ski training.

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 You can view more of my training log by clicking on one of the navigation links below.